-Confront climate change by increasing and accelerating investment into Connecticut's green economy to create more resilient, healthier, and equitable communities.and provide all of society a healthier and more prosperous future by increasing and accelerating the flow of private capital into markets that energize the green economy.
+Confront climate change by increasing and accelerating investment into Connecticut's green economy to create more resilient, healthier, and equitable communities.

-Goals
+Goals:

-To achieve its vision and mission and to demonstrate how Green Bonds Us, the Green Bank has established the following three goals:
+To achieve its vision and mission, the Green Bank has established the following three goals:

-- 1. To leverage limited public resources to scale-up and mobilize private capital investment in the green economy of Connecticut. - 2.
-To strengthen Connecticut's communities, especially vulnerable communities, by making the benefits of the green economy inclusive and accessible to all individuals, families, and businesses. - 3.
+- 1. To leverage limited public resources to scale-up and mobilize private capital investment in the green economy of Connecticut. - To strengthen Connecticut's communities, especially vulnerable communities, by making the benefits of the green economy inclusive and accessible to all individuals, families, and businesses. - 3.
 To pursue investment strategies that advance market transformation in green investing while supporting the organization's pursuit of financial sustainability.

 The vision, mission, and goals support the implementation of Connecticut's clean energy policies, be they statutorily required (e.g., CGS 16-245ff), planned (e.g., Comprehensive Energy Strategy), or regulatory in nature.
-For more information about CGBthe Green Bank, please visit www.ctgreenbank.com.
+For more information about the Green Bank, please visit www.ctgreenbank.com.